-3.2.1.6 Procedure for products that are tested with 3 kg/m2 application amount
+3.2.1.7 Procedure for products that are tested with 3 kg/m2 application amount

 Mix the components as specified by manufacturer.
-A glass dish with a flat bottom and a rim is covered over the whole surface with an application amount of 3 kg/m2.
+A glass dish with a flat bottom (see 2.3, loading factor see 3.2.1) and a rim is covered over the whole surface with an application amount of 3 kg/m2.